 Sell or hold?

 What is the answer then?
 Sell or hold?

-There is unfortunately no correct answer.
-And I am not trying to weasel out of the question.
-Most importantly, there is no use in holding any investment that causes you to lose sleep!
+Ont hing is most important, DON’T hold any investment that causes you to lose sleep!
 Should this be case I recommend selling investments to the point that that you at least get a good nights rest or stop excessively worrying.

 How to decide what investments to sell?

 As objectively as possible (by an objective friend or fellow investor) evaluate the investments and their merits at the price they are currently trading at!

 Do not look at the price you paid for the investment!
 It is irrelevant to the decision of holding the investment or selling at the moment.
 Should the decision be to sell the investment – sell and move on.
 Realise the loss with the knowledge that better opportunities can be had in other investments.